monk31/wifi_lattice/README.md

   2. download wifi_prog.py and your file jed on your raspberry
   3. set command "python3 wifi_prog.py" and follow instructions
-  (caution if the message "esp32 is not in the network" display, try again because sometimes request to kwow adress ip is longer)
+  (caution if the message "esp32 is not in the network" display, try again because sometimes request network response is longer)

    ![wifi_prog](https://user-images.githubusercontent.com/13630510/77827370-7803fa80-7115-11ea-8a05-791cb7dd1f30.png)